TanviG18/Customer_Retention_Analysis/README.md

 - GitHub

 ## 📊 Key Insights
-- Month-to-month contracts have highest churn rate.
+- Month-to-month contracts churn at 42.71%, vs. 11.27% (one year) and 2.83% (two-year).
-- Customers with low tenure are more likely to churn.
-- Higher monthly charges increase churn probability.
+- 47.44% of customers churn within their first 12 months, dropping to 9.51% after 49+ months.
-- Lack of tech support & online security increases churn.
+- Lack of tech support and online security roughly 5x's churn risk — 48.96% (neither) vs. 9.01% (both).
+- Electronic check payers churn at 45.29% — the highest of any payment method, and account for 57.3% of all churn.
+- $1.67M in annualized revenue is at risk from current churned customers (30.5% of total monthly recurring revenue).

 ## 📂 Project Structure
 - data/ → Cleaned dataset